 Prior to co-founding APT of VA in 2006, Tom Ellexson was long associated with Lewis-Gale Medical Center and the former Lewis-Gale Clinic as a Physical Therapist and Senior Physical Therapist of their outpatient satellite clinic.
-More recently, Ellexson has been focused on out-patient orthopedics as well as a mixture of neurologically involved and generally deconditioned patients.
+More recently, Ellexson has been focused on out-patient orthopedics, vestibular, foot and ankle, as well as a mixture of neurologically involved and generally deconditioned patients.
 Ellexson is a graduate of Grand Valley State University in Grand Rapids, Michigan with a Bachelor of Science degree in Health Science and a Master of Science degree in Physical Therapy.
 Outside of the clinic, he enjoys gardening, playing hockey, and supporting our Troops.

 Andrea LeGault grew up in Roanoke, VA, and attended the College of William of Mary located in Williamsburg, VA, where she graduated with a Bachelor of Science degree.
 She further pursued her studies at Shenandoah University and attained her Master of Physical Therapy degree.
 LeGault’s previous experience includes training at the Mayo Clinic, work at a large university hospital (in-patient and out-patient care), and providing care in local long-term care facilities.
 Her current clinical interests and specialties include sports medicine, geriatrics, maxillofacial/TMJ pain, chronic disease, and general orthopedics.
 Outside of the office, she enjoys spending time with her family, music, and living a healthy lifestyle.

 Hailing from Massillon, OH, Jennifer Urbanek graduated from Marietta College with a Bachelor of Science in 2008.
 In 2011, she graduated with a Doctorate in Physical Therapy from Walsh University.
 She joined APT of VA after spending two years at an out-patient clinic in Blacksburg, VA.
-Urbanek’s clinical interests and specialties include general orthopedics and sports medicine.
+Urbanek’s clinical interests include general orthopedics, sports medicine, and vestibular.
 In her spare time, she enjoys spending time with her husband and 3 children, running, and supporting Ohio teams (Buckeyes and Browns).